ROBOTIS-GIT/emanual/_includes/en/dxl/warning.md

 {% if page.product_group=='dxl_xw540' %} - Comply with the operating environment.
 (Depth 1 m, 24 hr in normal fresh water) {% endif %}
 - Do not disassemble or modify product.
 - Do not drop or apply strong shock to product.
+{% if page.product_group== 'xl330' %}
+- For a stable power supply, it is recommended using a ROBOTIS controller, or [LB-041 battery](http://en.robotis.com/shop_en/item.php?it_id=903-0220-001).
+- Do not connect or disconnect DYNAMIXEL when power is being supplied.
+{% else %}
+{% endif %}
 {% endcapture %}
 <div class="notice--warning">{{ dxl_attention | markdownify }}</div>